Multilevel domain decomposition-based architectures for physics-informed neural networks: Discussion

 Another valuable direction would be to study the theoretical convergence properties of multilevel FBPINNs.
 A major limitation of PINNs compared to classical DDMs is that their convergence properties are still poorly understood.
 In particular, whilst the multilevel FBPINN exhibits good scaling properties for the Laplacian problems studied, it remains unclear why the optimization of the high wave number Helmholtz problem is challenging; note that the convergence of classical DDMs for high wave number Helmholtz problems is also not fully understood.

-A limitation of the multilevel FBPINNs tested is that, despite them being over an order of magnitude more efficient than the PINNs tested, their training times are still likely to be slower than many traditional methods, such as numerical solvers for finite difference or finite element systems.
+\cor{Furthermore, it is important to investigate ways to accelerate the computational efficiency of multilevel FBPINNs further.
+Whilst multilevel FBPINNs are }over an order of magnitude more efficient than the PINNs tested, their training times are still likely to be slower than many traditional methods, such as numerical solvers for finite difference or finite element systems.
 Fundamentally, this is because (FB)PINNs yield a non-convex optimization problem, which is relatively expensive compared to the linear solves which traditional methods typically rely on.
-FBPINNs could be extended in various ways to reduce their training cost; one direction, as suggested in \cite{Moseley2021}, is to provide more inputs to the subdomain networks, such as BCs and PDE coefficients, and train across a range of these inputs so that the multilevel FBPINN learns a fast surrogate model which does not need to be retrained for each new solution.
-Another option is to implement multi-GPU training; in~\cite{Moseley2021} a parallel FBPINN training algorithm with minimal communication between subdomains is suggested, which may allow highly scalable training.
-We note that classical numerical solvers can also be efficiently parallelized, for instance by using domain decomposition methods.
-Finally, it remains important to test the performance of FBPINNs on 3D problems; only 2D problems were studied here, and adding more dimensions is likely to significantly increase the number of collocation points and subdomains required.
-These limitations will be addressed in future work.
+One way to accelerate (multilevel) FBPINNs, as suggested in \cite{Moseley2023}, is to provide more inputs to the subdomain networks, such as BCs and PDE coefficients, and train across a range of these inputs so that the multilevel FBPINN learns a fast surrogate model which does not need to be retrained for each new solution.